 In addition to reviews, the star rating of a particular plugin is also crucial.
 It varies from 1 to 5.
 If a plugin has received 5-star several times, that means plugins is working fine and can consider for use.

 Update History, Compatibility and Active Installs

 This is the next thing you have to consider, and it’s an essential point to know whether a plugin will probably be worth or not.
 Once you decide to install a particular plugin from WordPress.org directory, just make it isn’t an outdated one.
-If it is the case, you will get notified in the head section of plugin landing page.
+If it is the case, you will get notified in the head section of the plugin landing page.